C-likethis123/C-likethis123/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software engineer, and graduated with a Computer Science degree from the National University of Singapore.
+I'm a software engineer at The Trade Desk, and graduated with a Computer Science degree from the National University of Singapore.

 ## Skills